 Stop in Borgarnes and learn about Iceland’s earliest days at the Settlement Center.
 Next, we head to Borgarfjörður, known as the Saga Valley because of its many important historical events.
 Get a chance to climb the Grábrók volcano crater and visit Deildartunguhver, Europe’s most powerful hot spring.

 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss – the ‘children’s falls’ – is nearby with its own tragic tale.
 The afternoon includes a lecture about the Northern Lights.
-After dinner, step into the hotel garden in search of the northern lights followed by a hot cup of chocolate or tea.
+After dinner, step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.

 Visit Arnarstapi and Hellnar before experiencing the area from below, inside Vatnshellir cave.
 We take you 35 meters underground and about 200 meters into the lava tube under the glacier Snæfellsjökull!
 On the way back to Borgarnes the guide gives you some practical tips on how to photograph the auroras as part of the Northern Lights Academy program.
-Naturally, once darkness falls, we are out in the hotel garden to chase the northern lights and to soak in the hotel’s outdoor hot tubs.
+Naturally, once darkness falls, we are out in the hotel garden to chase the Northern Lights and to soak in the hotel’s outdoor hot tubs.

 Travel along the Hvalfjörður fjord.
 The first stop is Þingvellir National Park, a UNESCO World Heritage site.
-Travel the Golden Circle route, see steam rising from the Geysir geothermal fields.
+Travel the Golden Circle tour, see steam rising from the Geysir geothermal fields.
 The chef of the Restaurant Geysir invites you to taste freshly baked hot spring bread served with Icelandic butter, boiled eggs and herring.
 On we travel to the double waterfall of Gullfoss.

 In the afternoon, learn about the Icelandic horse, its unique qualities and history, and visit a geothermal greenhouse, before reaching the accommodation in south Iceland.
-Tonight, step into the darkness and search for the elusive northern lights in the peace and stillness of rural Iceland.
+Tonight, step into the darkness and search for the elusive Northern Lights in the peace and stillness of rural Iceland.

 Today we travel along the south coast.
 At the Lava & Volcano Exhibition Center, learn about geology and active volcanoes.
 Further east we visit one of Iceland’s finest folk museums.
 This museum contains an outstanding collection of farm and domestic artefacts from Iceland’s past and several turf-built houses.

 Nearby is Skógafoss waterfall which is 60 meters high and one of the most impressive waterfalls in the country.
 In the afternoon take a stroll on the black lava beach and along bird cliffs at Reynisfjara in south Iceland.
-We spend two nights near Kirkjubæjarklaustur in the Vatnajökull National Park region, located in darkness and ideal for a northern lights search.
+We spend two nights near Kirkjubæjarklaustur in the Vatnajökull National Park region, located in darkness and ideal for a Northern Lights search.

 Today’s program is all about glaciers, ice and icebergs.
 We travel to Jökulsárlón, a glacial lagoon filled with floating icebergs.
 We explore the amazing site, and might see seals swimming in arctic waters.
 You can walk on the black sandy beach, the so-called diamond beach, where large icebergs get stranded.